Thursday, August 20, 2020

 Color variation is due to shadows in photo

-Our big repair work is done for now.
+Our major repair work is done for now.
 We have a list of the things that can be put off until next spring.
-The last project that needs to be completed before we leave is a custom cover to wrap Mystic up tight for the winter.
+The last project that needs to be completed before we leave is a custom winter cover to wrap Mystic up tight and protect her from the elements.
 We've been planning this for some time.
-There is a lot of work involved and our design has evolved as we plan.
+There is a lot of work involved and our design has evolved.
 We're ready to begin the construction.
 Our cover will drape over a frame at the bow and over the boom in the cockpit.
 It will hang over the lifelines then drop below the rub rail on the outside edge of our hull.
 This will protect our teak underneath.
 The aft panel will have a zipper opening for easy entry.
 You can bet that we'll have friends checking on the interior over next winter.
 Last winter several friends checked on Mystic, but due to the way she was tarped, viewing the interior was not possible.

 This has been a horrible experience but it's not the worst thing that has happened to us.
 We often have to remind ourselves of this.
 Although keeping perspective has not been easy, we are in a much better place than we were 6 weeks ago.
 It's good to be here.